RKrahl/docker-clean-images/README.rst

-A systemd servive to clean dangling docker images
+A systemd service to clean dangling docker images
 =================================================

 This package provides a `systemd`_ service to clean dangling `docker`_